 - Business ethics

 What’s most exciting about GSWNY’s financial literacy program is that the girls learn these skills by doing.
-In the fall months, they have the option to participate in the Magazine & Munchies program, selling nuts and candy to family, friends, and members of their community.
+In the fall months, they have the option to participate in the Magazines & Munchies program, selling nuts and candy to family, friends, and members of their community.
 During the winter/spring months, girls can engage in the Girl Scout cookie program to sell some of America’s favorite cookies.

 Through these programs, girls are on their way to becoming champions of their own finances.